In this interview we speak to her about:

 Given a chance to turn back the clock would you have done anything differently from what you’ve done in life?

 By nature, I have been headstrong and stubborn.
 I have often gone and done exactly what I wanted to.
 Consequently, I have learnt a lot of tough life lessons, just as I don’t have too many regrets at this stage.
 Therefore, I really wouldn’t want to turn the clock back.
 But yes, I wish I had taken TOPA a little more seriously.

 My one and only goal as of now is to do justice to my military training that starts next month in OTA, Chennai.
 I am not thinking of anything beyond that, because how I handle my training will reveal a lot to me about myself, based upon which I shall look ahead.

-A lot of people (and not just the ones pursuing law) will seek inspiration from your achievement.
-Given the license to be preachy, what would you like to tell them?
+Given the license to be preachy, what would you like to tell our readers?